|Policy and Procedure Statement 5.08||Effort Reporting on|

 1. To provide an acceptable method to document the distribution of charges for personal services on sponsored research projects in compliance with OMB Circular A-21 and other regulations.
-Certification of effort is one of the financial management responsibilities that a Project Director accepts when he or she accepts a sponsored research project.
-By certifying effort, the project director or a designated knowledgeable individual verifies that the amount of compensation received by those working on the project is reasonable in relation to the effort expended on behalf of the project.
+Certification of effort is one of the financial management responsibilities that a Principal Investigator (PI) or Project Director (PD) accepts when he or she accepts a sponsored research project.
+By certifying effort, the PI, PD or a designated knowledgeable individual verifies that the amount of compensation received by those working on the project is reasonable in relation to the effort expended on behalf of the project.

-2. Effort is represented by time worked on a project.
+2. Effort can be represented by time worked on a project.

-3. Effort is represented by funds paid for service.
+3. Effort can be represented by funds paid for service.

 4. Reasonable shall mean within plus or minus 5% of actual effort.

-7. The University's paper-based system of certifying employee effort needs to provide an accurate and complete record of employee effort on sponsored projects.
+7. The University’s system of certifying employee effort is required to provide an accurate and complete record of employee effort on sponsored projects.

-9. The Office of Sponsored Programs shall prepare an effort report for each employee who has received compensation for services on a sponsored project.
-The effort report will be prepared on a monthly basis for most employees.
-The effort report shall contain the following:
+9. An effort report for each employee who has received compensation for services provided on sponsored programs will be generated via the SAP enterprise system.
+Reports will generally cover a 6-month period (September through February and March through August).
+The report will generally be prepared on a semiannual basis for most employees and will contain the following:

-Sponsored Programs personnel shall send effort reports to the employee or project director each semester.
-Upon receipt of the effort report from Sponsored Programs, the employee, project director or a designated knowledgeable individual verifies that the amount of effort by those working on the project is reasonable.
-This certification should be completed in a reasonable time and returned to Sponsored Programs (JCK 420).
+The SAP system will send these reports through SAP Workflow to the PI, PD, or designated knowledgeable individual.
+Upon receipt of the effort report, the PI, PD or a designated knowledgeable individual should verify that the amount of effort by those working on the project is reasonable.
+The basis for this verification can be comprised of any suitable means.
+The certification should be completed in a reasonable time.

-10. If effort varies by an unreasonable amount (>5%), the project director or a designated knowledgeable individual shall effect the necessary adjustments via PCR for salary and fringe benefit costs that have been charged or not charged to sponsored programs when those costs are less than/greater than the allowed reasonable variation.
+10. If effort varies by an unreasonable amount (>5%), the PI, PD or a designated knowledgeable individual shall effect the necessary adjustments via PCR for salary and fringe benefit costs that have been charged or not charged to sponsored programs when those costs are less than/greater than the allowed reasonable variation.

 11. Standardized directions for completing the effort report:

 a.
-Please verify the effort by Sponsored Program as noted in the Cost Distribution column of the report for the month as indicated by the cost distribution period.
-NOTE: All effort reported should add to 100%
+Please verify the effort by Sponsored Program as noted in the Cost Distribution column of the report for the period as indicated by the report.

-If the report indicates that you are being paid from a sponsored agreement and your effort is LESS than what you are being paid; a payroll adjustment via PCR must be made.
+a.
+If the report indicates that the employee is being paid from a sponsored agreement and the effort is LESS (by more than 5%) than what the employee is being paid; a payroll adjustment via PCR must be made to offset the allocation of percentages to the appropriate fund source.

-If the report indicates that you are being paid from a sponsored agreement and your effort is GREATER than what you are being paid and if the effort is from a departmental account, no payroll adjustment will need to be made.
-If the effort is from a non-departmental account; a payroll adjustment via PCR must be made.
+b.
+If the report indicates that the employee is being paid from a sponsored agreement and the effort is GREATER (by more than 5%) than what the employee is being paid and if the additional effort in question has been paid from a departmental account, no payroll adjustment will need to be made.
+If the effort is from a non-departmental account,, a payroll adjustment via PCR must be made.

-COST-SHARING - If a staff or faculty member expends effort on a sponsored research project but does not charge the project for all (or any) of his or her salary for that effort, the effort expended on the project must still be allocated to the project.
-The unfunded effort is generally considered cost sharing and must be recorded in the Sponsored Research Column of the Effort Report form.
+13. Cost-sharing: If the employee expends effort on a sponsored research project but does not charge the project for all (or any) of his or her salary for that effort, the effort expended on the project must still be allocated to the project.
+The unfunded effort is generally considered cost sharing and must be recorded in a hard copy Effort Report form.
+The hard copy form template is available from your grant accountant is OSP.

-To prepare for the time when you may not be available to make your effort certification in the appropriate time frame, you should designate a delegate for signing.
+14. To prepare for the time when the PI or PD may not be available to make the certification in the appropriate time frame, it is advisable to designate a delegate for certification.
 This delegate should be someone who, according to Federal guidelines, "has suitable means of verification" of the effort on the program.
-Typically that person would be your direct supervisor such as your department chair.
-It should not be your subordinate.
-Typically that person would be your direct supervisor such as your department chair.
-It should not be your subordinate.
+Typically that person would be a direct supervisor such as a department chair.
+It is recommended that this delegation not be made to a subordinate.

 Review Cycle: ______________________ Review Date: ____________